 He interviews R Kelly’s former girlfriend, Kitti Jones, who tells him about the abuse she suffered while dating the singer from 2011 to 2013.

 Kitti confirms for the first time that she was part of R Kelly’s “sex dungeon” where she was forced to have sex with him and other people on “more than 10” occasions.
 She believes some of the girls in the 'sex dungeon' were underage.
-She talks about an encounter with R Kelly where he told her that he had been “training” one of the girls from the age of 14 to be one of his “pets”.
+She talks about an encounter with R Kelly when he told her he had been “training” one of the girls from the age of 14 to be one of his “pets”.
 Kelly has previously denied these claims, calling them false and defamatory.

 In the documentary, Lovell Jones, the singer’s close friend and collaborator, says the singer’s liking of young girls was “common knowledge in the camp”.

-Lovell says Kelly asked him to find girls “that looked young” for R Kelly at after-show parties.
+Lovell says Kelly asked him to find girls “that looked young” at after-show parties.
 He says it was tough for girls to say no to such a big celebrity.
 “How do you defend yourself against someone who’s been honing their skills as a predator for 25 years, who’s also a multimillionaire, and one of the most famous and successful artists in the music industry?” he asks.

-James Lee, a studio engineer who worked with R Kelly, reveals that the artist would pick up women from McDonalds.
+James Lee, a studio engineer who worked with R Kelly, reveals the artist would pick up women from McDonalds.
 He tells a story about Kelly writing one of his chart hits, Feelin’ on Yo Booty, while surrounded by scantily clad girls for inspiration.

-“I came into the studio one night and while I’m there, he had two girls in their underwear standing at the front of the console bent over while he’s back there playing the keyboards and doing lyrics.”
+“I came into the studio one night and while I’m there, he had two girls in their underwear standing at the front of the console bent over, while he’s back there playing the keyboards and doing lyrics.”
 James says the “girls” were “within arm’s reach” of R Kelly.

-James also reveals that the R&B singer had two lounges to relax in at the studio, one of which was set up as a “private bedroom” with a queen-size sofa bed – and, he says, there was always a woman in there.
+James also reveals the R&B singer had two lounges to relax in at the studio, one of which was set up as a “private bedroom” with a queen-size sofa bed – and, he says, there was always a woman in there.

 “They were there for one thing, to service Rob, and when he was tired of you – it’s like you’re a Big Mac, and when he’s done eating you, he throws the wrapper away.”

 R Kelly had written and co-produced Aaliyah’s bestselling debut album and the pair had become inseparable – even dressing alike.
-Kelly has always denied that they were in a sexual relationship or that the marriage ever took place.
+Kelly has always denied they were in a sexual relationship or that the marriage ever took place.
 Aaliyah died in a plane crash in 2001, aged 21.

-According to R Kelly’s ex-business-manager, Rocky Biven, “If a girl was in a room and she had a big booty, she had a big booty,” says Rocky.
+According to R Kelly’s ex-business-manager, Rocky Biven: “If a girl was in a room and she had a big booty, she had a big booty,” says Rocky.
 “If she was 15, or 20, she had a big booty to him, period.”

-Ben asks Rocky about the much-denied marriage, pressing him, “Was there a ceremony?”
+Ben asks Rocky about the much-denied marriage, pressing him: “Was there a ceremony?”
 Rocky’s reply, eventually, is simply, “yes”.
 Rocky later goes on to claim that he was actually in attendance.